Environmental Studies

 EAS 110.
 Introduction to Environmental Science.
 3 Credits.

 This is an introductory course to the interdisciplinary field of environmental studies.
 Emphasis in this course will focus on the natural world and how it is influenced by human activities.
 Topics discussed will include: biodiversity, conservation, human populations, resources and sustainability, energy production, toxicology, as well as global change.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisite: ENG 098, MAT 092, RDG 098 or placement.
+Prerequisite: ENG 098, MAT 092 or MAT 096, RDG 098 or placement.

 EAS 115.
 Paleontology: Evolution of Life.
 4 Credits.